-Commission staff continue to collaborate with staff from other state agencies to provide data for various statewide data projects (e.g., California Statewide Assignment Accountability System).
-Commission's Executive Director, Chair and Division Directors are actively involved in the statewide data system (Cradle-to-Career) that is in the development stage in 2020.
+Commission's Executive Director, Chair, Division Directors, and data staff were actively involved in the statewide data system (Cradle-to-Career) that is in the development stage in 2020.
+Cradle-to-Career Data System: Final Report to the Legislature was submitted in June 2021.